T3l3sc0p3/competitive-programming/README.md

 ## Structure

 The repository is organized into folders based on the platform or contest they belong to.
-Inside each platform folder, you'll find solutions in different programming languages
+Inside each platform folder, you'll find solutions in different programming languages:

+- Codeforces.com
+- Codelearn.io
+- Hackerrank.com
+- Leetcode.com
+- Luyencode.net

 ## How to Contribute?